shinyfinder/shinyfinder.github.io/index.md

 ## [Pokemon Encounter Slots](/encounter-slots/slots.md)

-The original and most-accurate source for encounter slots on the web is not hosted on GitHub!
+The original and most-accurate source for encounter slots on the web is now hosted on GitHub!
 Originally on Google Sites, I decided to migrate everything over into one place.
 The tables for every mainline game from Gens 1-8 are provided, allowing users to quickly look up route information when RNGing.